Some housekeeping: Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 Freeman Cottage and shops

-This was across the road from Kitcheners.
+This was across the road from the Milner Park Hotel, or Kitcheners, as it’s known today.
 It was a cottage/shop designed by H.A.
 Goodman for Mr. Freeman and dates back to 1894.
 It was common for shop owners to live on the premises.

 This hotel was diagonally across the road from Kitcheners and built in 1899 for owners Bisschop, Mesdas & Co.
 There were many similarly designed hotels in the area of which Kitcheners and the Devonshire Hotel (further down) are good examples.